gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 No context-path matches the request URI.
 ```

-### Run APIM gateway as a daemon
+### Run APIM Gateway as a daemon

-To run APIM gateway as a daemon, specify `-d` on the command line and record the process ID in a file using option `-p`:
+To run APIM Gateway as a daemon, specify `-d` on the command line and record the process ID in a file using option `-p`:

 ```sh
 ./bin/gravitee -d -p=/var/run/gio.pid